 The Terra approach looks at the technology shift that’s needed across certain sectors to keep the rise of global temperatures to well below two degrees Celsius.
 Terra then measures that needed shift in technology against the actual technology clients are using today and planning on using in the future.

 We recognise the need for transition and the importance of having a strong government policy on climate, including a price on carbon.
-You can read more in our Statement on Climate action.
+You can read more in ING's aproach to climate action.